HUMSI — Human Security Initiative

 Community groups across Arizona organized protests against ICE detention plans, with over 250 residents demonstrating in Surprise on April 26, 2026, against a planned ICE processing facility at an industrial warehouse.
 The facility is designed to hold undocumented immigrants for three to seven days before transfer, with 542 beds and potential expansion to 1,500 capacity, expected to begin operations in fall 2026.
 Protesters raised concerns about proximity to schools and the surrounding Hispanic community.
 One day prior, on April 25, 2026, the Arizona Attorney General filed a lawsuit to block the project, arguing that ICE bypassed environmental reviews and community input requirements.
 Community organizers called for due process protections.

-Half of ICE detainees at Brooklyn prison have no criminal record
+Over half of nearly 200 detainees at Brooklyn immigration facility have no criminal record

 Apr 24, 2026Brooklyn, NY

-Documents obtained by Congressman Dan Goldman show that more than half of approximately 176 immigrant detainees held at the Metropolitan Detention Center in Brooklyn have no criminal record, with fewer than 24 percent having criminal convictions.
-The facility, which began holding ICE detainees in 2025 as part of a DHS-Bureau of Prisons agreement, has never undergone an ICE compliance inspection despite housing detainees for extended periods averaging 52 days.
+According to a February 2026 DHS letter obtained by Documented, more than half of approximately 200 undocumented immigrants held at the Metropolitan Detention Center in Brooklyn have no criminal record, with fewer than 24 percent having criminal convictions.
+The facility, which began holding ICE detainees in 2025 as part of a DHS-Bureau of Prisons agreement, has never undergone a required ICE compliance inspection despite housing detainees for extended periods.
+Congressman Dan Goldman toured the facility and met three detainees, none of whom had criminal convictions—two were asylum applicants from Georgia and one had fled Ukraine.

 Federal court lifts injunction on Texas immigration arrest law